Zero Tolerance for Threats or Acts of Violence

 3.2.2 Interventions

-Campus Safety & Security will see that University security officers are trained in violence awareness and prevention, nonviolent crisis intervention, and conflict and dispute resolution.
-If called upon to intervene in an active incident of violence, full-time University security officers, based on their training and in the course and scope of their duties and responsibilities, may use lethal force, if necessary, to defend themselves and others.
-When informed, University security officers will maintain a record of any judicial orders of protection.
+Campus Safety & Security will see that university security officers are trained in violence awareness and prevention, nonviolent crisis intervention, and conflict and dispute resolution.
+If called upon to intervene in an active incident of violence, full-time university security officers, based on their training and in the course and scope of their duties and responsibilities, may use lethal force, if necessary, to defend themselves and others.
+When informed, university security officers will maintain a record of any judicial orders of protection.

 The management chain of a student, employee, or contractor who is a victim of violence may make special accommodations or adjustments in work schedule, work location, or working conditions, in order to enhance the employee’s safety.